D-JaP/WasteCounting/README.md

 python plot.py

 ```
-This will plot the flows of each direction along with the density map
+This will plot objects density map

-## Pre-trained Model

-The pretrained model is in [GoogleDrive](https://drive.google.com/file/d/1RztStHTi7kd-q2zoYhgbSzQ0r5sVFQAu/view?usp=sharing) with MAE=1.96

 ## Citing